mdn/browser-compat-data/governance.md

 To become a Peer one must:

-- Have shown a willingness and ability to participate in the project as a team player.
-Typically, a potential Peer will need to show that they have an understanding of and alignment with the project, its objectives, and its strategy.
+- Have shown a willingness and ability to participate in the project in a helpful and collaborative way with the MDN community.
+- Typically, a potential Peer will need to show that they have an understanding of and alignment with the project, its objectives, and its strategy.
 - Have contributed a significant amount of work to the project (e.g. in the form of PRs or PR reviews), thereby demonstrating their trustworthiness and commitment to the project.
 - Read and agree to abide by the [Mozilla Commit Access Requirements](https://www.mozilla.org/en-US/about/governance/policies/commit/requirements/).
 - File an issue in the [mdn/mdn](https://github.com/mdn/mdn) repository and record “I have read, and agree to abide by, the Mozilla Commit Access Requirements.”